eclipsesource/emfcloud-website-source/content/_index/why/model-management.md

   url = "/documentation/modelhub/"
 +++

-EMF.cloud makes your data models available to all your editors, views and services with an [extensible *model hub*]({{< ref "documentation/modelhub" >}}) via an extensible API.
+EMF Cloud makes your data models available to all your editors, views and services with an [extensible *model hub*]({{< ref "documentation/modelhub" >}}) via an extensible API.
 By default those models are stored in JSON files, but also custom file formats, textual DSLs, or even arbitrary other data sources can be integrated.